Probe against Arizona Sheriff Joe Arpaio halted

 Mr Arpaio, the self-styled "toughest sheriff in the US", is known for his hard line against illegal immigrants.

-"After careful review, we do not believe the allegations presented to us are prosecutable as crimes," Assistant US Attorney Ann Birmingham Scheel said in a letter explaining the decision to drop the investigation, according to the Associated Press news agency.'Not crooks'
+"After careful review, we do not believe the allegations presented to us are prosecutable as crimes," Assistant US Attorney Ann Birmingham Scheel said in a letter explaining the decision to drop the investigation, according to the Associated Press news agency.

 Addressing a news conference shortly after returning from the Republican National Convention in Tampa, Florida, Mr Arpaio said he was "happy" with the decision.